PeterAustria/node-red-contrib-ta-cmi/README.md

 - Some **spelling mistakes** corrected in the dialogs and also in the help texts.
 - For new nodes, the **default value for 'UI shows ... below the node'** set to **'Value and unit only'** as specified in the documentation.
 - For new nodes, the **default value for 'Source'** is changed to **'Datalogging Analog'**; this setting is usually used more often.
-- Revoved **"debug": "^4.3.1"** as a dependency for the node.
+- Removed **"debug": "^4.3.1"** as a dependency for the node.

 ### 0.1.4 Timestamp 2021-10-31
 - The output message of the node includes as `msg.timestamp` which comes form the C.M.I. and is a Unix timestamp in seconds.
-But Node-Red uses the JavaScript timestmap which is in Milliseconds.
+But Node-RED uses the JavaScript timestmap which is in Milliseconds.
 To get a valid JS Timestamp, the timestamp coming from the C.M.I. is now multiplied by 1000 so it can be used correctly by other nodes (like e.g. the chart-node).

 ### 0.1.5 Timestamp removed from output 2021-11-01
 - The daylight change led to a problem with the time stamp.
 It seems that the 'chat node' has an undocumented function: it accepts a `msg.timestamp` and uses this as the point in time for the diagram.
 Unfortunately, the conversion to summer / winter time is not correct.
 To avoid this, this property has been removed.